Susovan87/Tower-of-Hanoi-in-JavaScript/README.md

 # Tower of Hanoi in JavaScript

-This is a **Tower of Hanoi** JavaScript library work either with browser globals or with an AMD loader.
+This is a **Tower of Hanoi** JavaScript library work both with browser globals or with an AMD loader.
 The minified library file present inside **./dist**.

-The library also depends on two other libraries:
+This library also depends on two external libraries:

 * [jQuery](http://jquery.com/)
 * [underscorejs](http://underscorejs.org/)